OLLI FAQ

 How is OLLI different from the Over 60 Program at Cal Poly Humboldt?

-In the Over 60 Program, participants are over 60 years of age and take regular, semester academic classes at Cal Poly Humboldt for credit, taught by Cal Poly Humboldt faculty.
+In the Over 60 Program, participants must be at least 60 years of age and take regular semester academic classes at Cal Poly Humboldt for credit, taught by Cal Poly Humboldt faculty.

 In OLLI:

-• Members are 50 years old or better.
+• Members are generally 50 years old or better.

 • Members choose classes matching their intellectual interests and life experience.